 For that matter, did you know that a tan is caused by your skin releasing more melanin to protect your skin from even more damage?
 Dermatologists see a tan and recognize it as a sign of skin damage.
 Fortunately, the more educated you get about sun damage and skin cancer, the less you’ll find yourself trying to intentionally get a tan.

 Tip 4: Wear sunscreen… the right sunscreen

-The truth is, when you’re out swimming, surfing, biking, running, or just hosting an outdoor bar-b-que, you’ll be out in the sun.
-And you probably can’t cover up all of your body with UV-protective clothing.
+The truth is, when you’re out swimming, surfing, biking, running, or just hosting an outdoor barbecue, you’ll be out in the sun.
+You most likely can’t cover up all of your body with UV-protective clothing.
 This is where sunscreen comes in.

 One important point to make about sunscreens—not all sunscreens are created equal.
 Even the brand names that you thought were great aren’t always doing the job you want.
 Some simply prevent a sunburn, but don’t actually filter out damaging UV rays.
 In addition, as with cosmetics, there’s little oversight or regulation of what is allowed in sunscreens.
 You have to do your due diligence when selecting a sunscreen.
 The American Academy of Dermatologists advises using a sunscreen that’s waterproof, has a sun protection factor (SPF) of 30 or higher, and protects against UVA and UVB.

 The Environmental Working Group puts out a great review of the top safe and effective sunscreens.
 Take a look and find the sunscreen that works best for you or your kids based on how or when you’re planning to use it.
 It’s a great guide that gets updated each year.